 MITRE-Harris Poll: What do consumers know?

 An estimated 90% of Americans are unaware of the extent to which their personal information is used by their insurance carrier.
 Only one in ten Americans think health insurance companies access their personal habits.
-An organization called MITRE recently conducted a poll with Harris to measure consumer awareness of insurance company activities related to the creation of “profiles” to help them “better serve” the people who pay them for services.
+An organization called MITRE recently conducted a MITRE-Harris Poll to measure consumer awareness of insurance company activities related to the creation of “profiles” to help them “better serve” the people who pay them for services.
 Called the MITRE-Harris Poll, the June 2020 survey of 2,065 adults (aged 18 and over), found that consumers are “largely unaware” of the extent to which the insurance industry, including health insurers, can acquire common types of Consumer-Generated Data (CGD), such as online shopping history.
 The information comes from a variety of sources, including data brokers.
 Unlike Protected Health Information (PHI), CGD is not legally protected from the peering eyes of anyone who cares to pay the price.

 There are clear gaps in attitudes towards, and understanding of, lifestyle data privacy and its use by industry — this trend is also particularly noteworthy when looking at differences based on ethnicity, where the research shows 10% to 20% gaps between white, Black, and Hispanic Americans.